What is GHK-Cu?

 Some researchers have investigated GHK-Cu’s effects on hair follicle biology.
 Studies suggest it may enlarge hair follicle size and stimulate hair growth in certain models.
 This area of research is relatively newer and continues to develop.

-Perhaps the most intriguing recent research involves GHK-Cu’s effects on gene expression.
+Some of the most interesting recent research involves GHK-Cu’s effects on gene expression.
 Broad genome-wide studies suggest it may modulate the expression of numerous genes—some studies have identified effects on over 4,000 genes.
 This includes upregulation of genes associated with tissue repair and downregulation of genes associated with tissue degradation.

-GHK-Cu’s mechanism is multifaceted and involves several interconnected pathways:
+GHK-Cu’s mechanism is complex and involves several interconnected pathways:

-- Copper ion delivery: GHK serves as a highly efficient copper transport system.
+- Copper ion delivery: GHK transports copper ions with high efficiency.
 The histidine residue coordinates the copper ion, and the complex can deliver Cu²⁺ to cells and enzymes that require it as a cofactor.

 - Enzyme activation: Copper is essential for numerous enzymes, including lysyl oxidase (collagen cross-linking), tyrosinase (melanin production), cytochrome c oxidase (cellular energy), and superoxide dismutase (antioxidant defense).